LittleSeneca/LittleSeneca.github.io/_pages/Work HIstory.md

 permalink: /Work_History/
 ---

-## Schweitzer Engineering Laboratories - Junior Information Systems Analyst
+## Schweitzer Engineering Laboratories - Junior IT Analyst
 ### August 2018 - Present
 In this position, I am the owner of linux endpoint device support at Schweitzer Engineering Laboratories.
 In practice, I manage our Chef Automation and Central Management platform, troubleshoot end user linux issues, and create configurations which allow our Debian based linux infrastructure to integrate smoothly with our existing enterprise environment.
 In addition to these roles, I provide training for the Client Experience team and am the primary point of contact for escalating general troubleshooting requests.